jnozzi/cocoadev.com/markdown/NSString.md

 ----

-General/NSString topics:
+NSString topics:
 [Topic]

 ----

-You will come to love General/NSString - It is a very useful class.
+You will come to love NSString - It is a very useful class.
 It deals with strings!

-The nice thing about using the @"" notation for initializing General/NSString objects is that if you create two of them and their content is the same, the runtime uses the same storage for them.
+The nice thing about using the @"" notation for initializing NSString objects is that if you create two of them and their content is the same, the runtime uses the same storage for them.
 (Note, this is not guaranteed and certainly may not be the case across compilation unit or library boundaries.
 It is a performance optimization and the fact that it happens sometimes should not lead you to believe that you can safely, for example, use "==" to compare strings if you know they're both from string constants.)

-When dealing with strings, sometimes you will need to deal with General/CharacterEncoding.
+When dealing with strings, sometimes you will need to deal with CharacterEncoding.

-If you want to create an @"..." form that's not plain ASCII, consider using universal character names (General/UCNs).
+If you want to create an @"..." form that's not plain ASCII, consider using universal character names (UCNs).
 For example, @"\u2605" is a string containing one character, which is Unicode's "black star" (hex. code 0x2605).

 ----